handav/itp_fall_2018/index.md

 #### 3. September 20

-  * Generating music from data: samples and composition.
+  * Generating music from data:
+      * with samples
+      * with composition
+  * Creating and saving MIDI files

 #### **No class September 27**

 #### 4. October 4
   * **Performances**
   * Guest speaker: [Christine Mcleavey Payne](http://christinemcleavey.com/)
   * Collecting and creating datasets.
-Biases in machine learning music.
+  * Biases in machine learning, in general and in music specifically.

 #### 5. October 11
   * Introduction to deep ML.
 Understanding neural nets.